NSW Boat Licence

 Course programme

-- Personal safety equipment (clothing, lifejackets, kill cord use)
+- Personal safety equipment (lifejackets, kill cord use, appropriate clothing)

-- Basic weather awareness (forecasts, tides, sea state, and wind effects)
+- Basic weather awareness (forecasts, wind, tides, sea state)

 - Navigation marks and buoyage

-- Safety and departure checks (communications, kill cord, lifejackets)
+- Pre-departure safety checks (communications, kill cord, lifejackets)

-- Low-speed handling (close quarters, wind and tide, docking)
+- Low-speed handling (close quarters, docking, wind and tide awareness)

-- Seamanship skills (anchoring, mooring buoys, berthing, line handling)
+- Essential seamanship (anchoring, mooring, berthing, line handling)

-- Emergency procedures (man overboard recovery, distress calls using a marine radio)
+- Emergency procedures (man overboard recovery, distress calls)

 Equipment and instructors

-The course is taught by qualified and experienced instructors using our rigid inflatable rescue craft.
+Training is delivered by qualified, experienced instructors using rigid inflatable training vessels.

 Training location

-Our training base at Middle Harbour Yacht Club is excellent, making the course easy and accessible.
+Our base at Middle Harbour Yacht Club offers excellent facilities and direct access to Sydney Harbour.

 Private course